skip to Main Content

 Level: Foundational

-Who should register: This program is most relevant for researchers and scholars who are not engaged in research as their primary activity.
+Who should register: This program is most relevant for administrators, teachers, educators or clinicians interested in growing health professions education research skills.

 Location: Li Ka Shing Knowledge Institute